a-cpu-a/slu-lua/README.md

 # Style guide

 .hpp for C++ header files, .h for old header files

 somethingLikeThis for variables, functions, namespaces.
 StartingWithUpperCase for types, concepts.

-prefixed with m_ for private things. prefixed with _ for implementation only stuff.
+prefixed with m_ for private things.
+prefixed with _ for implementation only stuff.

 Slua_nameNameName for macros.

+_Slua_NAME_NAME_NAME for implementation macros.